mugak/Wethebest/Acceptance_Criteria.md

 ## PlayerCannon

-### PlayerCannon should be able to

-	-Shoot projectiles at enemies
+### As a player, I want to control a laser cannon.

+	AC1.
+Player can move laser cannon to the right or left (within the boundaries of the screen) by touching the screen 		 (either by touching and holding to the left or right of the cannon or by dragging the cannon).
+	AC2.
+Projectiles shoot upwards when player touches the screen.
-	-Move left and right within the boundaries of the screen -Move fast enough to be easy to track with eyes and position accurately but not too sluggish to feel unresponsive -Lose a life when hit
+	AC3.
+Projectiles move fast enough to be easy to track with eyes and position accurately but not too sluggish to feel 		  unresponsive.
+	AC4.
+Cannon loses a life when hit.
-	-Upgraded to be faster or have faster fire rate
+	AC5.
+Cannon can be upgraded to be faster or have faster fire rate.

 ## Gamestate